Exams

 • Transition: Session II begins right after Session I ends.

 • Session II: Lasts 45 minutes.
-One mark will be deducted for each incorrect answer.
+1 will be deducted for each incorrect answer.

 What are SSC MTS Minimum Qualifying Marks?